Ratburger

 Ratburger is a children's book written by David Walliams, and illustrated by Tony Ross.
-It is the fifth book by Walliams.
+It is the fifth book by Walliams, and won the Children's Book of the Year Award at the Specsavers National Book Awards in 2012.

 Plot

 The story follows a young girl named Zoe, whose mother died when she was a baby.
-Zoe now lives in a council flat with her father and her lazy stepmother, Sheila.
-Zoe is being bullied by a classmate named Tina Trotts and is looked down upon by a teacher, Miss Midge.
-She is also suspicious of Burt, who sells burgers to schoolchildren from his van.
+Zoe's father lost his job (at an ice cream factory) and he and Zoe now live in a council flat with her father and her large stepmother, Sheila, living off scant benefit money from the government.
+Zoe's father now spends much of his time at a local pub, as he is depressed because he has lost his job.
+Sheila loves prawn cocktail crisps and cigarettes, and is so lazy she asks Zoe to pick her nose for her.
+Zoe is bullied daily by a classmate named Tina Trotts.

 A couple of years prior, Zoe's father bought Zoe a hamster as a birthday present, and she named it Gingernut.
-The hamster dies in suspicious circumstances, and Zoe suspects that Sheila is responsible.
-Shortly afterward, Zoe finds a rat that has sneaked into her room, and discovers that it is intelligent and can dance to music.
-Zoe names the rat Armitage (after the name of a plumbing company which she finds on a toilet bowl), but he is seen by her headmaster and her history teacher Miss Midge, who insists that Zoe should be suspended.
+Once Sheila moved in, she wanted the hamster out.
+Zoe taught it tricks and had ambitions to be a famous animal trainer, but the hamster dies in suspicious circumstances.
+Several months later, Zoe finds a baby rat that has sneaked into her room, and discovers that it is intelligent and can dance to music.
+She teaches it tricks just as she had done with Gingernut.
+She decides not to keep it at home, as Sheila hates rodents and would probably kill it.
+Zoe names the rat Armitage (after the name of a plumbing company which she finds on a toilet bowl) and hides it in her blazer, but he is seen by her headmaster and her history teacher Miss Midge, who insists that Zoe should be suspended, as pets aren’t allowed to be brought into school.

 Zoe goes to see Raj, the owner of her local newsagents, and tells him everything.
 Raj is shocked to learn of Zoe's suspension and is scared of Armitage, advising Zoe to set him free.
 Zoe does so, but Armitage comes back, convincing her that he wants to live with her.